-Nita Terblanche was born in 1982 in Pretoria.
-Growing up in her mother’s art studio had immense influence on her love for art and visual expression.
-She matriculated from Centurion High School in 2000, after which she completed a B.A. degree in Visual Studies at the University of Pretoria.
-She completed a diploma in Macromedia Art to further pursue Graphic Design, which has been her main interest since 2005.
+Nita Terblanche was born in Pretoria.
+Growing up in her mother’s art studio had an immense influence on her love for art and visual expression.
+She completed a B.A. degree in Visual Studies at the University of Pretoria, after which she acquired a diploma in Macromedia Art to further pursue Graphic Design, which has been her main interest since 2005.

 In 2007 she started teaching Design and Fine Arts part-time at various high schools, where the students were her greatest inspiration.
 In 2010 she held a solo art exhibition in Cullinan and in 2011 she curated a joint art exhibition with 7 other artists.
 Nita is currently running a Graphic Design business after 4 years of designing in a corporate environment.
 She enjoys painting and teaching in her free time.